The topology of closed manifolds with quasi-constant sectional curvature: The topology of locally -QC manifolds

-\begin{lemma} Every connected component of $V$ is diffeomorphic to a cylinder foliated as a product. \end{lemma} \begin{proof} The codimension one foliation of $V$ is transversely orientable and totally geodesic.
+\begin{lemma} The foliated manifold $\overline{V}$ is diffeomorphic to a cylinder foliated as a product. \end{lemma} \begin{proof} The codimension one foliation of $\overline{V}$ is transversely orientable and totally geodesic.
 According to (\cite{Car-Ghys}, Prop.
-II.2) such a foliation with a compact leaf is a fibration over an interval. \end{proof} In particular all leaves of the foliation of $\overline{U}$ are compact (see also \cite{JW}), contradicting the assumption that $L$ is not compact.
+II.2) such a foliation with a compact leaf is a fibration over an interval. \end{proof}

-It remains to analyze the case where we cannot find non-critical values $c_{\pm}$ with $c_-<c_0 <c_+$, with $|c_+-c_-|$ arbitrarily small.
-Thus $c_0$ is either the minimum or the maximum of $H|_E$ (or both).
-In this case we let $V$ be the pull-back to the $2$-fold cover of $H|_{E}^{-1}(c_0)$.
-Since the vector field $\widehat{\xi}$ is geodesic we have for any horizontal vector field $X$ that: